 - Access to online banking, investing, and other accounts

 - Access to your online property (domain names, social vanity names, etc.)

 - Access to your PII - Name, address, DOB, etc.

 - Mobile App Accounts.
 Use a 2FA option that isn't SMS-based, such as an authentication app on your smartphone.
 Using text messages(SMS) as a second factor is no longer considered safe.
-Criminals can bypass two-factor authentication by stealing you phone, phone sim card or phone number to intercept those one-time verification codes sent to that mobile number by text, email, or phone call.
-You can go a step further by using a physical token or security key such as a YubiKey or a Titan Security Key, which connect to a computer via USB or wirelessly.
+Criminals can bypass two-factor authentication by stealing your phone, phone sim card, or phone number to intercept those one-time verification codes sent to that mobile number by text, email, or phone call.
+You can go a step further by using a physical token or security key such as a YubiKey or a Titan Security Key, which connects to a computer via USB or wirelessly.
 You can set up these keys as the second factor for many services.
-Then when you login you will have to provide your password and insert the token into your computer and press a small button on the key itself to login.
+Then when you log in you will have to provide your password and insert the token into your computer and press a small button on the key itself to log in.